 The Majestic Savage 99

-They would have a distinct design with classic looks and would be very functional.
+They would have a very distinct design with classic looks and would be very different from all other classic firearms of that time.
 Just a pleasant firearm to not only hold and handle but to look at and admire.

 They were used for bear and moose but probably would be on the light side for moose hunting.
-In the early days of the model 1899 and model 99 before World War II, Savage did chamber their rifles in the 30-30, 38-55, and 32-40 amongst other cartridges.
+In the early years of the model 1899 and model 99, Savage did chamber their rifles in the 30-30, 38-55, and 32-40 among other cartridges.
 They of course have become quite desirable and are very collectible.
+Finding any of these early model 99’s can be a great addition to your gun collection.
+They still have to be in decent condition and not be drilled and tapped.

-In the 1950s Savage would manufacture a very high quality rifle and this would carry-on into the 1960s.
+In the 1950s SAVAGE FIREARMS would manufacture a very high quality rifle and this would carry-on into the 1960s.
+These would be some of the best firearms that the Savage gun company would ever make.
+(IMHO)

-While working on the 99 Savage as a gunsmith I would encounter a few problems with the gun and probably like a lot of firearms, a good deal of the issues would arise from poor maintenance.
+While working on the 99 Savage as a gunsmith I would encounter a few problems with the model 99 and probably like a lot of firearms, a good deal of the issues would arise from poor maintenance and neglect.

-One issue was with the rotary cartridge feed system, and that sometimes would start to bind and the spring tension would start to decrease and not feed the cartridge up correctly.
-It usually could be remedied by disassembling the firing mechanism and feeding mechanism and giving the gun a good thorough cleaning.
+One issue was with the rotary cartridge feed system.
+It would sometimes start to bind and the spring tension would start to decrease and this would not allow the cartridge to feed up correctly.
+This usually could be remedied by disassembling the firing mechanism and feeding mechanism and giving the gun a good thorough cleaning.
 I would reassemble and tighten the spring adjustment.
-That would set up the cartridge to feed into the chamber much better.
+That would allow the cartridge to feed into the chamber much better.

 Interesting to note that in the 1961 advertisements for the Savage model 99, they would show the DL and F models with tang safeties.
 The E and R models would still have the lever safeties.